myui/myui.github.io/content/home/experience.md

 Working with multi-regional teams, leading AutoML productization as a technical lead.
 Designed, build, lead the team, and operate Auto-scaling container platform for Automl service and implemented various machine learning functions running on top of it.

 Promoted to a Senior Principal Engineer by sucessfully leading ML team as a Tech Lead for productizing [Treasure Automl](https://docs.treasuredata.com/display/public/PD/AutoML).

+Now belong to CTO office, reporting directly to our CTO and working on a tiger mission to explore new technical ML oppourtunities.
   """

 [[experience]]